WESTFIELD WASHINGTON PUBLIC LIBRARY:

 - Attend library and community meetings as necessary.

-- Performs other duties as assigned by the Children’s Services Manager.
+- Performs other duties as assigned by the Library Director or Assistant Director.

 - Knowledge of the principles of good customer service and effective public relations as they relate to the Children’s Services